neerajrkedar/GCD/README.md

 10. The column means are calculated using lapply and further, using cbind and rbind the relevant data frame called 'final' is created.

 11. The last step in the process is to rename the column names of 'final' according to tidy data requirements.
-Camelcase is used in naming variables.
+Camelcase is used in naming variables to improve readability.